Changissnz/nu_merchant_principal/README.md

 add any functional strength or aesthetic draw to the object.
 And the rating of the object decreases with the inclusion of these additional attributes.

+There are two broad cases of judging if an object is some particular label.
+Refer back to diagram TSBA1.
+Suppose the object in diagram TSBA1 is labeled by most operating agents of analytic function $F_A$ with rubric
+$R$ as sophisticated.
+But there outliers that do not arrive at the same labeling.
+One category of these outliers use the tactic of <ins>hyper-critical</ins> evaluation.
+These outliers rest their single judgment on low scores, scores that could be intentionally devalued by them, of certain attribute pathways in the function's application of the rubric.
+The other category is <ins>standard-markdown</ins>, a fancy term for inflating low values or ignoring those low values that are used in the judgment procedure.